neoSnakex34/neoSnakex34/README.md

 - Operating Systems and Low Level stuff
 - Cybersec
 - Full Stack Web Dev
-- FLOSS software and Open Source community
+- FLOS software and Open Source community

 ### What have I worked with or am I working with rn?
 - Node.js [ express ]